cyberbobjr/ng-ultima-game/README.md

 For my pleausure, i used the Ultima 4 tiles and game concept.
 Maybe if i have some time i'll be able to code all the game :)

-You can move on the map with arrow-key, beware that not all of movement was coded, it's just for fun.
+You can move on the map with arrow-key, beware that not all of movements system was coded, it's just for fun.

 ![logo](https://github.com/cyberbobjr/ng-ultima-game/blob/master/docs/ng-ultima-poc.gif "screenshot")